cnieuwoudt/SimRVSequences/cran-comments.md

 ## Re-submission March 8, 2019
 In this re-submission we have
   * removed examples from unexported functions, and
-  * added a working example to the read_slim function.
+  * created a working example for the read_slim function.

-Note:
-  The read_slim function imports genomic data (simulated by SLiM 2.0+) to R.
   Previously, the examples for the read_slim function were "dontrun," and only illustrated how the function could be called under certain assumptions (e.g. given file name and path).
 In this re-submission I have, instead, included a working example.
 To accomplish this, I created a github repository which contains publicly-available data for this purpose.
-Unfortunately, the length of the URL prompts in a new note when running checks, which I've displayed below as "Second Note".

 ## Test environments
 * local Windows OS install, R 3.5.0